How would you like to get rid of all of that unconstitutional debt the Federal Reserve System has created in the name of the American people?

 The next important question is: Can it be proven that the American government has acted in a despotic manner?
 Do illegal immigration and treaties like NAFTA and CAFTA serve or harm the needs of the nation?
 Did they help destroy our manufacturing base?
 Is the government refusing to seal our border?
 Is there an Ebola outbreak that could easily be brought into this nation by those willing to blow up themselves or their children if it gains them access to Islamic heaven?
 Would carrying the Ebola virus into America rather than a bomb around their chests be a blessing to them?

 Are our laws being selectively enforced?
 Have journalists and world leaders had their communications targeted?
 Have weapons been sold to Mexican drug cartels in violation of our laws?
 Is it constitutional for the IRS to discriminate against Tea Party conservative groups?
 Are facts about Benghazi being withheld from the Congress which has oversight responsibility?
 When things like this happen, is Government acting with reckless disregard for the Constitution and the American people?

 If so, debt incurred because of such behavior may represent immoral/odious debt.

 Can the concept of odious debt be put to work in our efforts to retake our nation?
 It is established, it has been used and upheld internationally and it has been used by the United States.

 The precedent is there and when the current federal system follows the historic footsteps of the Soviet Union and fails, the newly-formed American government has a strong legal precedent when it refuses to pay the debt of its predecessor.

-Posted by Marilyn MacGruder Barnewall on August 10, 2014, With 2682 Reads Filed under Government & Politics.
+Posted by Marilyn MacGruder Barnewall on August 10, 2014, With 2686 Reads Filed under Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.